-RESOLVED FURTHER, that the Board hereby authorizes and approves the assumption by the Converted Corporation of all outstanding Awards and hereby reserves a sufficient number of shares of Class A Common Stock of the Converted Corporation under the Equity Plans for issuance upon exercise of such Awards on a one-to-one basis
+RESOLVED FURTHER, that the Board hereby authorizes and approves the assumption by the Converted Corporation of all outstanding Awards and hereby reserves a sufficient number of shares of Class A Common Stock of the Converted Corporation under the Equity Plans for issuance upon exercise of such Awards on a one-to-one basis.

-RESOLVED FURTHER, that contingent on the consummation of the Nevada Reincorporation and following the Nevada Reincorporation, (i) all references to the "Company" in the Equity Plans and the agreements or contracts related to outstanding Awards refer to the Converted Corporation rather than the Company, (ii) all references to "Class A Common Stock" (or similar term) of the Converted Corporation, (iii) all shares issued under the applicable Equity Plan or non-plan equity award agreement shall be Class A Common Stock of the Converted Corporation (subject to adjustment pursuant to the terms of the applicable Equity Plan or agreement), (iv) the Converted Corporation shall be entitled to grant awards covering shares of Class A Common Stock of the Converted Corporation under the Equity Plans, subject to the terms and conditions thereto, and (v) any other changes necessary to effect the Nevada Reincorporation shall be deemed made.
+RESOLVED FURTHER, that contingent on the consummation of the Nevada Reincorporation and following the Nevada Reincorporation, (i) all references to the "Company" in the Equity Plans and the agreements or contracts related to outstanding Awards refer to the Converted Corporation rather than the Company, (ii) all references to "Class A Common Stock" (or similar term) of the Company refer to "Class A Common Stock" (or similar term) of the Converted Corporation, (iii) all shares issued under the applicable Equity Plan or non-plan equity award agreement shall be Class A Common Stock of the Converted Corporation (subject to adjustment pursuant to the terms of the applicable Equity Plan or agreement), (iv) the Converted Corporation shall be entitled to grant awards covering shares of Class A Common Stock of the Converted Corporation under the Equity Plans, subject to the terms and conditions thereto, and (v) any other changes necessary to effect the Nevada Reincorporation shall be deemed made.